rcarver/config/README.md

 building blocks for your own higher level Patterns and the Blueprints that use them.

+* __Directory__ A directory on disk.
 * __File__ A file on disk.
-The contents may come from an ERB template, a static string or the output of a script.
+The contents may come from an ERB template, or a string.

-        create: Create and/or update the attributes of the file on disk
-        destroy: Remove the file from disk

-* __Directory__ A directory on disk.

-        create: Create and/or update the attributes of the directory on disk.
-        destroy: Remove the directory from disk.

 * __Link__ A symbolic (or hard) link.

-        create: Create the link.
-        destroy: Delete the link.
+* __Package__ Install a 3rd party library via apt
 * __Script__ Any executable code.

-        create: Run the code
-        destroy: Noop

-* __Service__ An upstart service that starts and stops something

-        create: Start the service if it is not running
-        destroy: Stop the service if it is running
-        notify: Start or restart the service

-* __Package__ Install a 3rd party library via apt

-        create: Install the package
-        destroy: Uninstall the package

 ## Basic Use

 Config stores everything in a git repository.
-And by everything we mean both the Patterns an Blueprints that describe how we want a Node to behave, and the Nodes themselves.
+And by everything we mean both the Patterns and Blueprints that describe how we want a Node to behave, and the Nodes themselves.

 To generate a new project